nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.3 - 2020-04-14 =

+* TWEAK: Update class Updraftplus_Notices
+* TWEAK: Update WP-Optimize notices
+* TWEAK: Updater will now make checks on availability without needing login
+* TWEAK: Minimum supported WP version is now 5.1.
+If you want to install on an older version, then please use a past release.
+The resources used for supporting older versions are better deployed elsewhere - the aim of EUM is to help you keep up-to-date!

+= 9.0.2 - 2020-01-24 =

+* FIX: Auto-backup (Premium) feature disabled whilst an issue that could cause it to continually repeat is investigated

 = 9.0.1 - 2020-01-21 =